chromium/chromium/docs/security/faq.md

 No. PDF files have the ability to run JavaScript, usually to facilitate field validation during form fill-out.
-Note that the set of bindings provided to the PDF are more limited than those provided by the DOM to HTML documents (e.g. no document.cookie).
+Note that the set of bindings provided to the PDF are more limited than those provided by the DOM to HTML documents, nor do PDFs get any ambient authority based upon the domain from which they are served (e.g. no document.cookie).

 <a name="TOC-Are-PDF-files-static-content-in-Chromium-"></a>
 ### Are PDF files static content in Chromium?